 Malia Peoples was born in Hawaii and raised in the Pacific Northwest.
 She completed her undergraduate work at Tsing Hua University in Beijing, and the University of Hawaii at Manoa.

 She received a Bachelor’s Degree in Chinese from the University of Washington in 2004.
 In 2007, she received a certificate in fashion design at the New York Fashion Academy (NYFA) in Seattle.
-Malia has been on the NYFA faculty since 2007.
+Malia was on the NYFA faculty from 2007-2015.

 Malia was the teaching artist for The Wing Luke Museum’s YouthCAN program in Winter 2015 and has hosted several workshops in conjunction with the Seattle Art Museum’s Yves Saint Laurent: The Perfection of Style and Future Beauty: 30 Years of Japanese Fashion exhibits.
-As of 2019, she continues to teach workshops at the Seattle Art Museum and E-textiles at the Seattle Public Library.
+As of 2020, she continues to teach workshops at the Seattle Art Museum, E-textiles at the Seattle Public Library, and weekly sewing workshops in the Yesler Terrace housing community.

-Her work has been featured live on Art Zone with Nancy Guppy, and Seattle’s KOMO News 4, in regional publications such as The Stranger, NW Asian Weekly, Seattle Magazine, and Seattle Times, as well as on display at the Seattle Art Museum, the Nordic Heritage Museum, and the Wing Luke Museum of the Asian Pacific American Experience.
+Her work has been featured live on Art Zone with Nancy Guppy, and Seattle’s KOMO News 4, in regional publications such as The Stranger, NW Asian Weekly, Seattle Magazine, and Seattle Times, as well as on display at the Seattle Art Museum, the Nordic Heritage Museum, and the Wing Luke Museum.

 She is the winner of Seattle Magazine’s 2011 Seamless in Seattle fashion design competition.